biorobotics/lab_website/README.md

 ## First steps

-1. Make a fork of this repository
+1. Make a fork of this repository or if you already have your own fork, press "sync fork" and discard any changes
 2. Make a new branch with a descriptive name
+3. Make changes on said branch
+4. Commit changes to said branch
-3. Take a look at the [example post](http://biorobotics.org/example_post) which shows what can be done, including embedding videos and linking to other posts
+5. Take a look at the [example post](http://biorobotics.org/example_post) which shows what can be done, including embedding videos and linking to other posts

 ## If you are making large changes: